How to clean tile grout: 10 Cheap ways to remove dirt and mould

 Using a clean, dry cloth can help limit the grime and mould that water encourages.
 Again ensure you get deep into the grout and clean it thoroughly.

-#10 How to clean kitchen grout
+#10 How to clean tile grout in the kitchen

 Simply spray onto grease-splattered tiles and grout, leave for a few minutes.
 Then with an old toothbrush, give them a good scrub and rinsing lukewarm water.